Early access

 Does my code get sent to third parties?

-When you use Claude features, prompts + repo context go to Anthropic via the claude CLI you already trust.
+When you use an agent, prompts + repo context go to that agent's provider via the CLI you already trust — Anthropic (Claude), OpenAI (Codex), Google (Gemini), or GitHub (Copilot).
 GitHub operations go through your local gh.
 Inline autocomplete runs entirely locally via Ollama and qwen2.5-coder:1.5b — nothing per-keystroke leaves your machine.
 We don't run a server of our own.

-You need whatever plan your claude CLI is configured for.
+You need whatever plan each agent CLI you use is configured for — Claude, Codex, Gemini, and Copilot all run on your own accounts.
 Klaussy doesn't bill separately for AI usage — your purchase is a one-time license for the app itself.

 How does the access key work?